 Notes

-1 This is a compilation of the Financial Administration and Audit Act 1985 and includes the amendments made by the other written laws referred to in the following table 1a.
+1 This reprint is a compilation as at 10 February 2006 of the Financial Administration and Audit Act 1985 and includes the amendments made by the other written laws referred to in the following table 1a.
 The table also contains information about any reprint.

 Compilation table